ShallotJS/shallot/README.md

 import { Validator } from 'shallot/dist/aws';
 ```

+## Wrappers

+You can export the type definition wrappers for convenience for the following

+- Lambda Authorizers

 ## Creating a Custom Middleware

 A middleware is an object that defines any of a `before`, `after`, `onError`, or `finally` block.